craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/users-groups/user-passwords.rst

 #.
 Enter a new password in the **Reset Password** field.
 #.
 Click on the **Save** button.
 A notification will appear that the user has been edited.

-For more information on editing a user, see :ref:`newIa-editing-a-user`
+For more information on editing a user, see :ref:`editing-a-user`

 Setting a User's Initial Password
 ---------------------------------

 The Crafter admin must set an initial password when creating a new user.
-To create a new user, please see :ref:`newIa-creating-a-user`
+To create a new user, please see :ref:`creating-a-user`